Benny Snell

-Benjamin Snell Jr. (born February 26, 1998) is an American football running back for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Kentucky.
+Benjamin Snell Jr. (born February 26, 1998) is an American former professional football running back.
+He played college football for the Kentucky Wildcats.
 Snell is the great-nephew of former New York Jets running back Matt Snell.
-His father, Benjamin Snell, Sr. is an alumnus of Ohio Northern University, played in the NFL Europe and the XFL.
+His father, Benjamin Snell Sr. is an alumnus of Ohio Northern University, played in the NFL Europe and the XFL.

-Early years
+Early life

 Snell Jr. attended Westerville Central High School.
 During his time there, he won two Ohio Capital Conference titles.
 During his junior season, Snell Jr. rushed for 2,077 yards while scoring 26 touchdowns on the ground, he also had two receiving touchdowns that year.
 As a senior, he totaled 1,826 rushing yards, 264 receiving yards and 29 touchdowns.
 Snell Jr. was rated as a three-star recruit.
 He chose Kentucky over Iowa, Cincinnati, Boston College, Toledo and West Virginia.

 College career

 Freshman

-As a freshman in 2016, Snell rushed for 1,091 rushing yards, breaking the Kentucky freshman rushing record which was held by Moe Williams.
+As a freshman in 2016, Snell rushed for 1,091 yards, breaking the Kentucky freshman rushing record which was held by Moe Williams.
 Snell Jr. managed to score 13 rushing touchdowns.
-During his freshman season, Snell Jr set six UK freshman records, including most rushing touchdowns in a game (4), most rushing yards by a freshman (1,091), most rushing touchdowns by a freshman (13), most total touchdowns by a freshman (13), most 100-yard rushing games (5) and most rushing yards by a freshman in a single game (192).
-At the end of his freshman season Snell Jr, was selected as a True Freshman All-American by ESPN and 247Sports, Football Writers Association of America (FWAA) Freshman All-American, Freshman All-SEC and a Second-team All-SEC pick by Pro Football Focus.
+During his freshman season, Snell Jr set six Kentucky freshman records, including most rushing touchdowns in a game (4), most rushing yards by a freshman (1,091), most rushing touchdowns by a freshman (13), most total touchdowns by a freshman (13), most 100-yard rushing games (5) and most rushing yards by a freshman in a single game (192).
+At the end of his freshman season Snell Jr, was selected as a True Freshman All-American by ESPN and 247Sports, Football Writers Association of America (FWAA) Freshman All-American, Freshman All-Southeastern Conference (SEC) and a Second-team All-SEC pick by Pro Football Focus.